Optum/runiac/README.md

 ###### Supported parameters

-The `gaia_target_account_id` and any key available in the `core_account_ids_map` input variable can be used in the `provider.assume_role.role_arn` value.
+The `terrascale_target_account_id` and any key available in the `core_account_ids_map` input variable can be used in the `provider.assume_role.role_arn` value.
 For example, to deploy infrastructure only the AWS Bridge Logging accounts the configuration would minimally need to include:

 ```hcl
 provider "aws" {